-4. Step On Approach
+4. Therapeutic thinking Approach

-School staff have been trained in the Cambridgeshire Steps 'Step On' approach to behaviour management.
+School staff have been trained in the Cambridgeshire 'Therapeutic thinking' approach to behaviour management.
 It is an approach that aims to reduce and manage conflict and build a positive school ethos.
 The training covered a range of areas including conflict de-escalation, calm body language, debriefing and positive handling techniques.